vissermc/chainlist.js/README.md

-NavList.js
+ChainList.js
 ==========

 Use this container type when the elements needs quick access to its siblings and/or its parent container or associated parent element.
 Hence, its navigability is the very similar to the DOM.

 It is implemented as a doubly linked list, therefore navigating n elements away takes O(n) time.
 Additionally, there is fast (O(1)) access to the parent list, the last element, and the element count.

-Concrete elements can either inherit from NavList.Node or aggregate it (by passing itself as parameter, and adding the generated node as a property.
+Concrete elements can either inherit from ChainList.Node or aggregate it (by passing itself as parameter, and adding the generated node as a property.
-Similarly, a concrete container can either inherit from NavList or aggregate it.
+Similarly, a concrete container can either inherit from ChainList or aggregate it.

-NavList inherits from NavList.Node as well, being a node in the list itself.
+ChainList inherits from ChainList.Node as well, being a node in the list itself.
 Some functions, such as 'pos', 'next', and 'prev' can reach this container node.

 A lot of functions are both available from a node and a container.

-Also available, a sorted variant of NavList called NavListSorted.
+Also available, a sorted variant of ChainList called ChainListSorted.
 It does not have a unshift, push, or insertAt function.
 Only insert and insertArray can be used to insert elements.
 They will be inserted at the correct sorted location according the comparison function supplied to the constructor.

 Example
 -------